 Make sure you grease the molds.
 Don’t skip that step!

 1. Add eggs, cheddar cheese, cottage cheese, yogurt, and salt to a blender.
 Blend ingredients together for 30 seconds.
+This is why they come out fluffy.

 2. Grease two silicone food molds with olive oil or coconut oil.

 4. Cover the silicone molds tightly with foil or a silicone cover.
 The lid that comes with your egg bite molds isn’t safe for use in the oven or Instant Pot.
 Add 2 cups of water to the Instant Pot insert and place the trivet on the bottom of the pan.
-The red trivet in the video is this one.
+The red trivet in the video is similar to this one.

 Carefully stack the molds on top of the trivet slightly off set so that the cups are not directly on top of each other.